anbox-cloud/discourse-docs/howto/manage/web-dashboard.md

 ### Streaming applications

 The dashboard comes with in-browser streaming capabilities through WebRTC.

-[note type="information" status="Note"]The dashboard uses the [Streaming SDK](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#streaming-sdk) under the hood.[/note]
+It uses the [Streaming SDK](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#streaming-sdk) under the hood.

 You can select any application you previously created and start a streaming session.